Ryu120/Touka-Kirishima/README.md

 [+] Make Sure You Add All These Mandatory Vars.
     [-] APP_ID:   You can get this value from https://my.telegram.org
     [-] APP_HASH :   You can get this value from https://my.telegram.org
-    [-] STRINGSESSION : Your String Session, You can get this From Repl or BY running String_Gen File Locally [-] TOKEN: Get from botfarther
+    [-] TOKEN: Get from botfarther
     [-] DATABASE_URL: from elephantsql.com
     [-] OWNER_ID: ur id
     [-] REDIS_URI: from redislabs.com (remove port)
     [-] REDIS_PORT: At the end of uri
     [-] REDIS_PASS: pass
-[+] The EzilaX won't run without setting the mandatory vars.
+[+] The Natsuki won't run without setting the mandatory vars.
 ```